 The coffee trees are intercropped with traditional food crops and grown in the shade of banana trees and other shade trees.
 In these self-sustaining conditions, coffee is left to grow naturally, flowering on average twice a year.

 Uganda has the unfortunate circumstance of being landlocked, and needing good relations with its neighbors to move its coffee crop to a port city.
 Transportation bottlenecks can result in containers full of steaming coffee beans stuck on the back of a truck or a dock somewhere …not good for quality!
 But in recent years the problems of unstable East African politics and weak infrastructure seem to be improving, judging from the excellent quality coffee coming from the Northern Bugisu region along the KenyaKenya is the East African powerhouse of the coffee world.
-Both in the cup, and the way they run their trade, everything is topnotch.: Kenya is the East African powerhouse of the coffee world.
-Both More border.
+Both in the cup, and the way they run their trade, everything is topnotch.: Kenya is the East… border.

 2823 Adeline Street